 MEAN stackAngular belongs to the so-called MEAN stack.
 The acronym describes four technologies that cover major software product development aspects.

 M - MongoDB, NoSQL (non-relational) database

 E - Express, back-end middleware

 A - Angular, front-end framework

 RxJS.
-It’s not likely that you’ll be able to work with Angular without RxJS, a reactive programming library, aimed at handling asynchronous data with multiple events.
-It basically allows engineers to set up multiple channels of data exchange to ease resource consumption.
+It's not likely that you'll be able to work with Angular without RxJS, a reactive programming library, aimed at handling asynchronous data with multiple events.
+It allows engineers to set up multiple channels of data exchange and ease resource consumption.

 Angular CLI.
-Command-line interface (CLI) is used to create projects, add files, perform updates, deal with debugging testing, and deployment.
+Command-line interface (CLI) is used to create projects, add files, perform updates, and deal with debugging, testing, and deployment.

 We’ll talk more about RxJS and Angular CLI below.